RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Datasheet/README.md

 ### Description

-The RAK5802 WisBlock Interface module, was designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.
+The RAK5802 WisBlock Interface module was designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.

-The RAK5802 is a RS485 Modbus extension module that allows users to provide IoT connectivity to a new/existing solution with an RS485 interface.
+The RAK5802 is an RS485 Modbus extension module that allows you to provide IoT connectivity to a new/existing solution with an RS485 interface.
 This module converts the RS485 signals into UART signals.
 These signals are collected by an MCU located inside of a WisBlock Core module for further data transmission.

 The RAK5802 module features one RS485 interface.
 Inside, a protection circuity is added to protect against ESD hazards.
 The RAK5802 module complies with the IEC61000-4-2 standard and can protect up to 18&nbsp;kV HBM ESD.

-In addition, the RAK5802 supports one I2C interface, customers can use this I2C interface to connect external sensors
+In addition, the RAK5802 supports one I2C interface, customers can use this I2C interface to connect external sensors.

 ### Features

-*	RS485 interface and Modbus protocol.
+* RS485 interface and Modbus protocol
 * Compatible with multiple WisBlock Core modules, such as RAK4631.
 * Supports up to 16 RS485 nodes
 * Supports TX/RX signals automatic detection, no need to have DE signal for the RS485 chip.
 * Low power consumption mode.
 The module can be powered off by the WisBlock Core module for saving energy during idle periods.
-*	Reserved I2C expansion interface.
+* Reserved I2C expansion interface
-*	In the field a fast crimping terminals.
+* In the field fast crimping terminals
-*	Designed with 18&nbsp;kV ESD protection level.
+* Designed with 18&nbsp;kV ESD protection level
-*	Small dimensions of 35&nbsp;mm x 25&nbsp;mm.
+* Small dimensions of 35&nbsp;mm x 25&nbsp;mm

 ## Specifications

 ### Overview

 #### Block Diagram
-The figure below shows the block diagram of the RAK5802 module.
-Internally, a RS485 converter translates the RS422 electrical differential signal into the UART signal.
+**Figure 1** shows the block diagram of the RAK5802 module.
+Internally, the RS485 converter translates the RS422 electrical differential signal into the UART signal.
 This component can be disabled by the Enable signal through the MCU in order to save power during idle periods.

 <rk-img
   src="/assets/images/wisblock/rak5802/datasheet/block-diagram.png"